 Seattle Lawyer for Residential Eviction

 Joyce Schwensen is a skilled attorney who represents landlords in King County and Snohomish County.
 Taking timely and firm action to enforce your rights as a property owner can save you significant time, money and aggravation, and using the services of an experienced real estate attorney will make sure all the complicated legal requirements are met.
 Joyce Schwensen will advise and represent you every step of the way.
-To set up a consultation, call Law Offices of Joyce S. Schwensen today at (206) 367-1065.
+To set up a consultation, call Law Office of Joyce S. Schwensen today at (206) 367-1065.

 Joyce Schwensen assists landlords with residential evictions throughout the King and Snohomish County areas, including Seattle, Everett, Bellevue and other locations.